NASA fuels moon rocket in test, hit again with pesky leaks

 CAPE CANAVERAL, Fla.
 (AP) — NASA's new moon rocket sprouted more fuel leaks Wednesday in a test ahead of a possible launch attempt next week, but engineers managed to get them down to acceptable levels.

-There was no immediate word on whether NASA would try for a liftoff Tuesday given the sporadic nature of the hydrogen leaks, which have bedeviled the launch team for months.
+There was no immediate decision on whether NASA would try for a liftoff Tuesday given the sporadic nature of the hydrogen leaks, which have bedeviled the launch team for months.

-“Leaving a lot of folks scratching their heads on this one," said Launch Control's Derrol Nail.
+Launch director Charlie Blackwell-Thompson wouldn't commit to a launch attempt date, although she said the test went well.

+“We’ll go take a look at the data,” she said.
+“I’d like the team to have an opportunity to look at that before I speculate.”

 The daylong demo had barely begun when hazardous hydrogen fuel began escaping at the same place and same time as before, despite new seals and other repairs.
 Engineers halted the flow and warmed the lines in hopes of plugging the leak, and proceeded with the test.
 But the leak persisted before dropping to acceptable levels.
-Hours later, another leak cropped up elsewhere.
+Hours later, another leak cropped up elsewhere, before tapering down.

 Hydrogen leaks spoiled the first two launch attempts, as well as earlier countdown tests.
 So much hydrogen escaped during the countdown earlier this month that it exceeded NASA's limit by more than double.
 Wednesday's leak almost got that big again.